dbarenas/generator-rest-express/README.md

 * The quries are defined in resource/<resource>.js

 ## MongoDB Connection
 Mongoose is currently being used as the MongoDB driver.
-The file _lib/db.js_ contains the connection and schema definition.
+The file **lib/db.js** contains the connection and schema definition.

 ## Logging
-A basic logger is created, the details are in the file _lib/log.js_.
+A basic logger is created, the details are in the file **lib/log.js**.
 By default it creates a log file named logs/development.log.
 If the environment variable NODE_ENV is set to 'production' then the file will be named logs/production.log.

 ## Dependencies
-1 Make sure you have [yo](https://github.com/yeoman/yo) installed on the latest version.
+1. Make sure you have [yo](https://github.com/yeoman/yo) installed on the latest version.
 	```bash
 	$ npm install -g yo
 	```
-1 Ensure that [MongoDB](http://www.mongodb.org/) is installed and running.
+1. Ensure that [MongoDB](http://www.mongodb.org/) is installed and running.

 ## Getting started
-1 Install the generator: `npm install -g generator-express-rest`
+1. Install the generator

 	```bash
 	$ npm install -g generator-express-rest
 	```

-1 Create a project directory and run the generator
+1. Create a project directory and run the generator

 	```bash
 	$ mkdir myApp
 	$ yo express-rest
 	```

-1 Reply to the prompts asking you for your MongoDB connection details
+1. Reply to the prompts asking you for your MongoDB connection details

 	```bash
 	$ [?]
 IP address where MongoDB is running?
 (127.0.0.1)
 	$ [?]
 Database name? (myApp)
 	```

-1 Generate your first resource API
+1. Generate your first resource API

 	```bash
 	$ yo express-rest:resource user
 	```

-1 Start your node server
+1. Start your node server

 	```bash
 	$ node app.js
 	```

-1 Create a few resources using curl
+1. Create a few resources using curl

 	```bash
 	$ curl -d "firstname=Brian" http://localhost:3000/users
 	$ curl -d "firstname=Jerry" http://localhost:3000/users
 	```

-1 Retreive the list resources using curl
+1. Retreive the list resources using curl

 	```bash
 	$ curl http://localhost:3000/users
 	```

-**Happy Coding!**

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)